DemisR/karaf-deb-packaging/README.md

 karaf-deb-packaging
 ===================

-Simple debian packaging for Apache Karaf
+Simple debian packaging for Apache Karaf with systemd

 ### Changelog